XEDGit/memdetect/README.md

    **Watch out, some external functions will create confilct and crash your program if you intercept them, try to filter them out with `-fo`**

    - `-ix` `--include-xmalloc`: Adding this flag will include in the output the calls to xmalloc and xrealloc

+   - `-or` `--only-report`: Only display the leaks report at the program exit

    - `-nr` `--no-report`: Doesn't display the leaks report at the program exit